 Read on for shopping considerations when selecting this type of window treatment, and to learn why these are among the best window insulation kits available.

 - BEST OVERALL: Duck Brand Indoor 5-Window Shrink Film Insulator Kit

 - RUNNER UP: 3M Indoor Window Insulator Kit

 - EASIEST TO APPLY: Duck 5 Window Insulation Kit

 - BEST FOR OUTDOOR USE: 3M Outdoor 2-Window Insulation Kit

 - BEST FOR LARGE WINDOWS: 3M Indoor 1-Window Insulation Kit

-- BEST HEAVY DUTY: Duck MAX Strength Heavy Duty Insulating Film
+- BEST FOR PATIO DOORS: Duck MAX Strength Heavy Duty Insulating Film

-- ECO-FRIENDLY PICK: Frost King V73/9H Indoor Shrink Window Kit
+- ALSO CONSIDER: Frost King V73/9H Indoor Shrink Window Kit